Comparison of wave-structure interaction dynamics of a submerged cylindrical point absorber with three degrees of freedom using potential flow and computational fluid dynamics models: Results and discussion

 in which $M$ is the mass of the converter, and $A_{33}(\omega)$ and $B_{33}(\omega)$ are the frequency-dependent added mass and radiation damping coefficients in the heave direction, respectively.
 The length-normalized hydrodynamic coefficients of a submerged cylinder of length $8D$ for a wave period range of $\mathcal{T} \in [0.625 -1.1]$ s are obtained using AQWA.
 Fig.~\ref{fig_a33b33} shows the variation of frequency-dependent hydrodynamic coefficients in the selected $\mathcal{T}$ range.

 To study the effect of PTO stiffness and damping on the converter efficiency, we perform fully-resolved WSI simulations of the submerged buoy for two sets of PTO coefficients: \begin{itemize} \item Reactive control coefficients: $k_{\text{PTO}} = \omega^2\left(M+A_{33}(\omega)\right)$ and $b_{\text{PTO}} = B_{33}(\omega)$. \item Optimal control coefficients: $k_{\text{PTO}} = \omega^2\left(M+A_{33}(\omega)\right)$ and $b_{\text{PTO}} = 80.64$ N$\cdot$ m/s. \end{itemize} Fig.~\ref{fig_reactive_optimal} shows the absorption efficiency of the buoy at various wave frequencies using reactive control and optimal control PTO coefficients.
 The curve obtained using reactive control indicates that the converter efficiency saturates around $\mathcal{T} = 0.9$ s.
 Therefore, a higher damping coefficient could be used to narrow down the optimal performance period range and to possibly enhance the efficiency of the converter.
 This is achieved by using the optimal control damping coefficient value of $b_{\text{PTO}} = 80.64$ N$\cdot$ m/s, which is approximately four times larger than the maximum value of $B_{33}(\omega)$ predicted by the linear wave theory for a wave period around $\mathcal{T} = 0.9$ s (see Fig.~\ref{fig_b33}).
 This optimal value of $b_{\text{PTO}}$ increases the absorption efficiency of the buoy for all wave frequencies, which suggests that the reactive control damping coefficients predicted by the linear wave theory do not lead to an optimal performance.
 Further increasing $b_{\text{PTO}}$ value did not enhance the performance of the converter significantly (data not shown).
 Similar observations were made in Anbarsooz et al.~\cite{Anbarsooz2014}.
 Notice that extremely large values of $b_{\text{PTO}}$ would lead to over-damping of the system, and therefore should also be avoided.
 Table~\ref{table_waves} shows the characteristics of the simulated waves including their steepness values.
-The reactive control curve shows a sub-optimal performance of the buoy for lower wave periods at which the wave steepness is high, i.e., the ratio $\mathcal{H}/\lambda > 0.01$.
-Therefore, linear wave theory does not predict optimal PTO coefficients for steeper waves, which is also observed in~\cite{Anbarsooz2014}.
+The reactive control curve \REVIEW{of Fig.~\ref{fig_reactive_optimal}} shows a sub-optimal performance of the buoy for lower wave periods at which the wave steepness is high, i.e., the ratio $\mathcal{H}/\lambda > 0.01$.
+Therefore, linear wave theory does not predict optimal PTO coefficients for steeper waves \REVIEW{as it assumes low values of amplitude to wavelength ratio.
+The sub-optimal values of PTO coefficients predicted by linear wave theory is also reported in~\cite{Anbarsooz2014}.}